- The MS in Drug Development & Product Management consists of 36 units and is conducted over 3 quarters (fall, winter, and spring).

 - Explore how biosimilars development and approval will influence pharmaceutical patent life cycle and portfolio strategies.

-This course provides an overview of Drug Utilization Management structures and techniques in both U.S. Public and Private Sectors.
+The first half of this course evaluates the complexity of project management in global drug development efforts.
+We discuss how underlying risks makes it challenging to manage drug development and how project management can help mitigate risk.
+We then define project success and how different types of projects may emphasize different dimensions of success.
+A phased approach to projects is introduced for structure and consistency.
+Discussions cover Project Planning and Scheduling Essentials: Critical Path and Schedule Risk Management.
+This course also provides an overview of Drug Utilization Management structures and techniques in both U.S. Public and Private Sectors.
 Practices in Formulary Management, Contracting for Product Placement, Pricing Strategies, Positioning to Gain Market Share and the Impact of Public Policy on Product Utilization are to be covered.

 This course has three key objectives: (1) learning the entire process and language of deal making within the pharmaceutical and biotech industries, from search and evaluation to closing the deal, (2) acquiring principles of negotiation strategy, valuation and how to best manage the contract phase and how to avoid the financial and legal pitfalls that can break a deal, and (3) understanding effective alliance management and the importance for a successful relationship between partners.